lastingParadox/ff-site/archive-to-markdown/md/ff2/19-pushing-up-daisies.md

 **Brakia** _(15-Sep-18 04:09 PM)_

-> t!8ball Does Sanya look through the new stache of weapons for a new side weapon?
+t!8ball Does Sanya look through the new stache of weapons for a new side weapon?

 **Tatsumaki** _(15-Sep-18 04:09 PM)_

-> 🎱 | Very doubtful,
+> 🎱 | Very doubtful, Brakia.
-> Brakia
-> .

 **Jelsafan0** _(15-Sep-18 04:10 PM)_

-> t!8ball is there an incredible amount of blueberry baked goods on the counter right now?
+t!8ball is there an incredible amount of blueberry baked goods on the counter right now?

 **Tatsumaki** _(15-Sep-18 04:10 PM)_

-> 🎱 | Outlook not so good,
+> 🎱 | Outlook not so good, Jelsafan0.
-> Jelsafan0
-> .

 **Zander** _(15-Sep-18 04:10 PM)_